 But, according to Dr. Chenoweth, the benefits of drone technology for agricultural applications are countless.
 “I think most farmers will want to use UAS to manage their crops and livestock once they start hearing success stories of the potential of this technology from other farmers,” says Dr. Chenoweth.
 “Right now, this is an industry in its inception.
 But it has the potential of becoming a large-scale industry, one that positively impacts farmers across our nation.”

 ULM has positioned itself to play a major role in this industry in a unique way: by educating local farmers.
 The UAS concentration is of course designed to encourage students to immerse themselves in the UAS technology and to keep abreast and comply with all of the FAA regulations.
 But local farmers are also being encouraged to get involved.
-For example, on Nov.
-21, from 9am to noon, the Aviation Department at ULM will offer a free UAS and agriculture seminar, covering topics such as ground control station programming, flight operations, field mapping and image stitching (mosaicking).
+For example, the Aviation Department at ULM continues has offered a free UAS and agriculture seminar, covering topics such as ground control station programming, flight operations, field mapping and image stitching (mosaicking).
 And this seminar, which is funded by the Delta Regional Authority, is one of many seminars to come.

 ULM’s efforts to educate the public on drone technology are not going unnoticed.
 Edward D. Markle, a member of the Louisiana Board of Regents, who is also a licensed FAA flight instructor and commercial pilot, says this is precisely what sets ULM’s Aviation Program apart from others.
 “One of the problems about UAS technology is that the farmer has not caught up to the technology.
 That is, many farmers know about drones, but they have limited or no knowledge about how to use them.
 This is precisely where I see ULM making a lasting difference—by opening up the classroom to educate local farmers.”